ManageIQ/integration_tests/docs/guides/collections.rst

 General Guidelines
 ------------------

-In general, any object that is represented in the MiQ Appliance is goign to be only relevant along with the context of a particular appliance.
+In general, any object that is represented in the MiQ Appliance is going to be only relevant along with the context of a particular appliance.
 The objects in the codebase are designed to function similarly to REST API based objects where you have a Collection object that handles the creation/searching/non-instance functions, and then an Entity object that handles